grafana/metrictank/docs/tools.md

   -cql-protocol-version int
     	cql protocol version to use (default 4)
   -fix int
-    	fix data to this interval like metrictank does quantization. only for points and point-summary format -from string
+    	fix data to this interval like Grafana Metrictank does quantization. only for points and point-summary format -from string
     	get data from (inclusive). only for points and point-summary format (default "-24h") -groupTTL string